serradura/u-case/README.md

 - `#[]` and `#values_at` are shortcuts to access the `#data` values.
 - `#key?` returns `true` if the key is present in `#data`.
 - `#value?` returns `true` if the given value is present in `#data`.
 - `#slice` returns a new hash that includes only the given keys.
-If the given keys doesn't exist, a empty hash is returned.
+If the given keys don't exist, an empty hash is returned.
 - `#on_success` or `#on_failure` are hook methods that help you to define the application flow.
 - `#then` this method will allow applying a new use case if the current result was a success.
 The idea of this feature is to allow the creation of dynamic flows.
 - `#transitions` returns an array with all of transformations wich a result [has during a flow](#how-to-understand-what-is-happening-during-a-flow-execution).